Ukiyo-e

-Ukiyo-e (Note: The obsolete transliteration "ukiyo-ye" appears in older texts.) (浮世絵) is a genre of Japanese art that flourished from the 17th through 19th centuries.
+Ukiyo-e (Note: The obsolete transliteration appears in older texts.) (浮世絵) is a genre of Japanese art that flourished from the 17th through 19th centuries.
 Its artists produced woodblock prints and paintings of such subjects as female beauties; kabuki actors and sumo wrestlers; scenes from history and folk tales; travel scenes and landscapes; flora and fauna; and erotica.
-The term (浮世絵, ukiyo-e) translates as "picture[s] of the floating world".
+The term (浮世絵, ukiyo-e) translates as 'picture[s] of the floating world'.

 In 1603, the city of Edo (Tokyo) became the seat of the ruling Tokugawa shogunate.
 The chōnin class (merchants, craftsmen and workers), positioned at the bottom of the social order, benefited the most from the city's rapid economic growth.
 They began to indulge in and patronize the entertainment of kabuki theatre, geisha, and courtesans of the pleasure districts.
 The term ukiyo ('floating world') came to describe this hedonistic lifestyle.
 Printed or painted ukiyo-e works were popular with the chōnin class, who had become wealthy enough to afford to decorate their homes with them.

 The earliest ukiyo-e works emerged in the 1670s, with Hishikawa Moronobu's paintings and monochromatic prints of beautiful women.
 Colour prints were introduced gradually, and at first were only used for special commissions.
 By the 1740s, artists such as Okumura Masanobu used multiple woodblocks to print areas of colour.
 In the 1760s, the success of Suzuki Harunobu's "brocade prints" led to full-colour production becoming standard, with ten or more blocks used to create each print.
 Some ukiyo-e artists specialized in making paintings, but most works were prints.
 Artists rarely carved their own woodblocks for printing; rather, production was divided between the artist, who designed the prints; the carver, who cut the woodblocks; the printer, who inked and pressed the woodblocks onto handmade paper; and the publisher, who financed, promoted, and distributed the works.
 As printing was done by hand, printers were able to achieve effects impractical with machines, such as the blending or gradation of colours on the printing block.